jekyll/jekyll/site/_docs/collections.md

       </td>
       <td>
         <p>
           The (unrendered) content of the document.
-If no YAML Front Matter is provided, this is the entirety of the file contents.
+If no YAML Front Matter is provided, Jekyll will not generate the file in your collection.
 If YAML Front Matter is used, then this is all the contents of the file after the terminating `---` of the front matter.
         </p>